 Like colorful clouds of cotton candy, hydrangeas bedeck the landscape with gorgeous hues of puffy pink, purple, and blue flower clusters.
 Keep your shrubs looking their best with a tidy appearance and continuous blooms when you learn how to deadhead hydrangeas.

-Get to know the benefits of deadheading hydrangeas, when to do it, and the best tips for removing spent blossoms from these lovely perennial shrubs.
+Although the dried flowers offer seasonal interest on the shrubs, you can still find numerous benefits of deadheading hydrangeas.
+Learn when to do it, plus the best tips for removing spent blossoms from these lovely perennial shrubs.

 Should You Deadhead Hydrangeas?